MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-G-Payments-Medicare-Advantage-Organizations/section-422.310.md

 (ii) CMS data sharing procedures;

-(iii) Subject to the protection of beneficiary identifier elements and beneficiary confidentiality, including -
+(iii) Subject to the protection of beneficiary identifier elements and beneficiary confidentiality, including—

 (A) A prohibition against public disclosure of beneficiary identifying information;